MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/design-details-central-concepts-of-the-planning-system.md

 ## <a name="item-attributes"></a>Item Attributes

-Apart from general item dimensions, such as item number, variant code, location code, and type of order, each demand and supply event can carry additional specifications in the form of serial numbers.
+Apart from general item dimensions, such as item number, variant code, location code, and type of order, each demand and supply event can carry additional specifications in the form of serial/lot numbers.
 The planning system plans these attributes in certain ways depending on their level of specification.

 An order-to-order link between demand and supply is another type of attribute that affects the planning system.